logancyang/obsidian-copilot/local_copilot.md

 #### Important note about setting context window

 AFAIK `ollama serve` doesn't have a consolidated way to configure context window for all the models at a single place.
-The current best way is to run `ollama run <modelname>` and then `/set parameter num_ctx 32768` (this is the max for Mistral, set it based on your model requirement), and don't forget to `/save` for each model individually.
+The current best way is to run `ollama run <modelname>` and then `/set parameter num_ctx 32768` (this is the max for Mistral, set it based on your model requirement), and don't forget to `/save <modelname>` for each model individually.

 Remember that you MUST set this parameter for Ollama models, or they will silently fail and you will think your long prompt successfully reached the model!